Many people in Arizona are convicted of misdemeanors or felonies each year. Misdemeanor crimes are considered to be less severe than felony crimes.

 Talk to the Shah Law Firm to Restore Your Arizona Gun Rights

-If you have lost your Arizona gun rights because of a domestic violence misdemeanor or a felony conviction, you should speak to the Shah Law Firm about help with restoring your rights.
+If you have lost your Arizona gun rights because of a domestic violence misdemeanor or a felony conviction, you should speak to the Shah Law Firm for help with restoring your rights.
 Call us today to request a consultation at (602) 560-7408.